 - "The discussion on the transition from the command and control approach towards the market driven approach was particularly enriching"

 - "The technical content was very well thought out and pitched at the appropriate level. "

 - "Interesting discussions amongst the delegates, different point of views"

 The course is being run by LS telcom and PT Publishing.

-PT Publishing produces PolicyTracker, the online and printed journal of spectrum management as well as business reports and conferences.
+PT Publishing produces PolicyTracker, the journal of spectrum management as well as the Spectrum Research Service, business reports and bespoke research.

 LS telcom is a worldwide market leader in the provision of strategic and technical consulting; training on technologies, regulation and policy; automated spectrum management and monitoring systems; and planning and optimisation software.